 O2O Marketing Definition

 Online to offline (O2O) is a digital marketing term that refers to using online marketing to drive consumers to make purchases at brick-and-mortar stores.
-O2O marketing is a merging of modern digital marketing practices and traditional brick and mortar shop sales.
+O2O marketing is a merging of modern digital marketing practices and traditional brick and mortar store sales.

 O2O commerce is an industry that is currently valued at nearly $1 trillion.
 This is because, according to Bloomberg, half of all U.S. businesses don't sell products or services online.
 In fact, more than one-third of U.S. businesses don't even have a website.
 That means they need to use O2O marketing to attract customers to their physical location.